Fidelity macro expert Jurrien Timmer says that a Fed pivot back to lower interest rates could ignite fresh bull markets for gold and Bitcoin (BTC).

 Timmer also says that the Fed is historically already being “moderately restrictive” when it comes to monetary policy.
 However, the macro expert believes that inflation is already retreating, which suggests that a Fed pivot could be near.

-At time of writing, Bitcoin is trading at $26,845.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+At time of writing, Bitcoin is trading at $26,845.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram